Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Homonuclear versus heteronuclear systems

-Figure~\ref{fig:width} presents the equilibrium width analysis, contrasting homonuclear (panels (a) and (c)) and heteronuclear systems (panels (b) and (d)).
+Figure \ref{fig:width} presents the late-time width analysis (the average width over the final 30\% of the simulation), contrasting homonuclear systems (panels (a) and (c)) and heteronuclear systems (panels (b) and (d)).

-It is clear, therefore, that both homonuclear and heteronuclear droplets exhibit an interesting bimodal distribution of equilibrium widths, with most forming compact structures and a few more extended outliers.
+It is clear that both homonuclear and heteronuclear droplets exhibit an interesting bimodal distribution of late-time widths, with most forming compact structures and a few more extended outliers.
 These cases of larger widths largely represent either discrete initial conditions or initial separation, for which the component clouds merge into an elongated formation rather than a compact droplet.
 In particular, note that the dependence on $\delta U$ is generally weak: compact formations that represent one of these modes are essentially independent of the interaction strength, while wider structures do not obey a clear trend.
+Once again we see the formation spike around $\delta U = -0.05$, which was the canonical interaction strength against which perturbations were measured.

 Figure \ref{fig:breathing} presents the analysis of the breathing mode.
-We extract the breathing frequency using the Fast Fourier Transform (FFT) analysis of the time series of width $\sigma(t)$ after linear detrending.
+As stated above, we extract the breathing frequency using the Fast Fourier Transform (FFT) analysis of the time series of width $w(t)$ after linear detrending \cite{oppenheim2005discrete}.
 To avoid spurious detection of slow drift, we impose a frequency floor $f_{\text{min}} = 2/T$, where $T$ is the period of oscillation, thereby requiring at least 2 complete oscillations.
 Peak detection requires a Signal-to-Noise Ratio (SNR) greater than 10 relative to the spectral mean.
-We obtain valid breathing frequencies for all 85 simulations classified as having formed a droplet.
+We obtain valid breathing frequencies for all 92 simulations classified as having formed a droplet.

-Of the 85 cases, 82 are found to have a breathing frequency of $\omega_{B} = 0.0240$, including all heteronuclear droplets and 51 (out of 54) homonuclear droplets.
-Two homonuclear droplets have a frequency $\omega_{B} = 0.032$, and one homonuclear droplet has a frequency $\omega_{B} = 0.040.$ These higher frequencies appear preferentially for strong interactions ($\delta U<-0.15$), where the droplet is more tightly bound.
-This suggests that these values, which we note as being quantized, correspond to excitations of higher breathing modes when sufficient energy is available.
-As all heteronuclear droplets had the same frequency, we conclude that the frequency is independent of the mass ratio $m_2/m_1$.